 Personally, I prefer black and white photos when the picture frame is multi-colored.
 How cute is this vintage photo of my mother on a horse when she was a little girl?

-This frame was painted with a honeycomb stencil in our signature colors of gray and golden yellow.
+This frame was painted with a honeycomb stencil in these pretty colors of gray and golden yellow.

 The scrap piece of wood that I used was a bit narrow.
 Two 2×3 frames were perfect additions.
 How adorable are these cuties?